katcosgrove/kubernetes-intro/README.md

 Just like with all of our other config files, we're giving it some metadata, and telling it what to target.
 In this case it's the service we defined already, and the service's port.

-As before, apply it with `kubectl apply -f service.yaml -n demo`
+As before, apply it with `kubectl apply -f service.yaml`

 Now if you run `kubectl get ingress`, you’ll get an IP address.
-Go there in a browser, and we can see our app!
+Go there in a browser, and there's your app, deployed on Kubernetes!